SalishSeaCast/SalishSeaNowcast/docs/figures/fig_module_tips.rst

 Figure Module Tips
 ******************

-This section contains pointers to useful visualization functions in the :kbd:`SalishSeaTools` package.
-It also contains pointers to website figure module functions that do common things so that you can copy code rather than having to reinvent the wheel.
+This section contains pointers to website figure module functions that do common things so that you can copy code rather than having to reinvent the wheel.

 Format Date/Time Tick Labels on an Axes